 In 2018, there was a fatal crash involving a Tesla with Level 2 technology engaged.
-The crash occurred in Mountain View, California, and the California Highway Patrol assisted the National Transportation Safety Board (NTSB) with its subsequent investigation.
-In 2020, the NTSB published Collision Between a Sport Utility Vehicle Operating with Partial Driving Automation and a Crash Attenuator, Mountain View, California, March 23, 2018.
-In this report, the NTSB made two recommendations to the NHTSA, consistent with MOE 5 above:
+The crash occurred in Mountain View, California, and the California Highway Patrol assisted the NTSB with its subsequent investigation.
+In 2020, the NTSB published Crash Between a Sport Utility Vehicle Operating with Partial Driving Automation and a Crash Attenuator, Mountain View, California, March 23, 2018.[†] In this report, the NTSB made two recommendations to the NHTSA, consistent with MOE 5:

-For vehicles equipped with Level 2 automation, work with SAE International to develop performance standards for driver monitoring systems that will minimize driver disengagement, prevent automation complacency, and account for foreseeable misuse of the automation.
-After developing the performance standards for driver monitoring systems recommended in Safety Recommendation H-20-X, require all new passenger vehicles with Level 2 automation be equipped with a driver monitoring system that meets these standards.
+- For vehicles equipped with Level 2 automation, work with SAE International to develop performance standards for driver monitoring systems that will minimize driver disengagement, prevent automation complacency, and account for foreseeable misuse of the automation. - After developing the performance standards for driver monitoring systems recommended in Safety Recommendation H-20-X, require all new passenger vehicles with Level 2 automation be equipped with a driver monitoring system meeting these standards.